abby1635/CS30/Objective Processing-Java/Many Ball/README.md

 Table of Contents
 1. Building a Basic Multi-ball Program, <a href="https://github.com/MercersKitchen/CS30/tree/master/Objective%20Processing-Java/Many%20Ball#building-a-basic-multi-ball-program">Click Here for More Details</a>, or see the program here <a href="https://github.com/MercersKitchen/CS30/tree/master/Objective%20Processing-Java/Many%20Ball/BuildingBasicStar">Click Here for Programs</a>
 2. Adding an Array to change how arguments are passed to the constructor, <a href="https://github.com/MercersKitchen/CS30/tree/master/Objective%20Processing-Java/Many%20Ball#adding-an-array">Click Here for More Details</a>, or see the program here <a href="https://github.com/MercersKitchen/CS30/tree/master/Objective%20Processing-Java/Many%20Ball/Star_Single">Click Here for Programs</a>
-3. Slightly changing the Array to draw any number of Pong Balls or Stars, <a href="">Click Here for More Details</a>
+3. Slightly changing the Array to draw any number of Pong Balls or Stars, <a href="https://github.com/MercersKitchen/CS30/tree/master/Objective%20Processing-Java/Many%20Ball#increasing-the-index-of-the-array">Click Here for More Details</a>
-4. Adding Getter Functions for added variables, <a href="">Click Here for More Details</a>
+4. Adding Getter Functions for added variables, <a href="https://github.com/MercersKitchen/CS30/tree/master/Objective%20Processing-Java/Many%20Ball#adding-getter-functions-for-added-variables">Click Here for More Details</a>
-5. <a href="">Click Here for More Details</a>
-Example Fixes and Starter Code of Advanced Problems, <a href="https://github.com/MercersKitchen/CS30/tree/master/Objective%20Processing-Java/Many%20Ball#example-fixes-for-above-problems">Click Here for More Details</a>
+5. Example Fixes and Starter Code of Advanced Problems, <a href="https://github.com/MercersKitchen/CS30/tree/master/Objective%20Processing-Java/Many%20Ball#example-fixes-for-above-problems">Click Here for More Details</a>
-<a href="">Click Here for More Details</a>

 ## Building a Basic Multi-ball Program
 Problem Situation: build a program that draws one pong ball in the center of a 500 by 500 canvas